rizkylearns/thought-experiment/silly-IoT/protocol/silly-msg-binary.md

 Since SMBP always returns [ 0x01 ], The next sequences only deals with message Type 'Single-GPS'.
 3. [ 8 Byte ] Source ID.
 This is an 8-byte sized field.
 This is a 64-bit number, compulsory to be sent in every message to maintain the statelessness of the message identification.
 One example of having this message source id is to dedicate a storage for each message source id.
+4. [ 1 Byte ] Topic.
+SMBP Topic field value determines the payload contents
+5. [ 8 Byte ] System Timestamp as POSIX time (in milliseconds)
-4. [ 4 Byte ] Body Size.
+6. [ 4 Byte ] Body Size.
 Not including CRC bytes.
 Not including previous bytes.
 Not including itself (Body Size).
 Includes System Timestamp (since this is a body field).
 Includes topic (since this is a body field).
 Includes 0 to N Byte data.